Radford, Nottingham

-Radford is an inner-city area of Nottingham and former civil parish in the Nottingham district, in the ceremonial county of Nottinghamshire, England, located just outside the city centre.
+Radford is an inner-city suburb of Nottingham and former civil parish in the Nottingham district, in the ceremonial county of Nottinghamshire, England, located just outside the city centre.
 The appropriate ward of the City of Nottingham Council is Radford and Park which, in 2011, had a population of 21,414.
 It is bounded to the south by Lenton and to the east by Nottingham city centre, and comprises around 600 acre of land.